akashsharma02/akashsharma02.github.io/_posts/2022-03-14-graph-slam.md

 ---

-**NOTE:**
-Citations, footnotes, and code blocks do not display correctly in the dark mode since distill does not support the dark mode by default.
-If you are interested in correctly adding dark mode support for distill, please open [a discussion](https://github.com/alshedivat/al-folio/discussions) and let us know.

 ## Introduction

 The problem of Simultaneous Localization and Mapping (SLAM) has a rich history in robotics dating back to 1986 <d-cite key="1638022"></d-cite>.
 Briefly, it is the problem of localizing -- locating -- the robot in an *unknown* map of the environment, a fundamental problem for any mobile robot.
-Since the location of the robot is specified against an unknown map, the localization typically takes the form of a piece-wise linear trajectory for the robot, as it moves around in the environment from its arbitrary origin.
+Since the location of the robot is specified against an unknown map, the localization task takes the form of estimating a piece-wise linear trajectory for the robot, as it moves around in the environment from its arbitrary origin.
 The map may be represented as a set of distinct landmarks (landmark-based SLAM) or as a dense representation of the environment such as a voxel map (dense SLAM).

 Most recent literature (post 2000s) partition the problem into the frontend and backend.
- - The front end of any system that tackles state estimation deals with processing and associating the raw sensor measurements.
-This results in a set of measurements associated with each to be estimated variable -- typically the robot and landmark poses.
+ - The front end of any system that tackles state estimation, deals with processing and associating the raw sensor measurements.
+This results in a set of measurements associated with each to-be-estimated variable -- typically the robot and landmark poses.
  - The back end is a sensor agnostic optimization framework that takes in the measurement(s) and produces the most likely estimate for each variable according to some notion of distance from the actual (unobserved) variable values.

 When all the variables to be estimated are Special Euclidean $$ \text{SE}(n) $$ poses, and the sensors generate relative pose measurements, the optimization problem is called Pose Graph Optimization (PGO) <d-cite key="carlone2015initialization"></d-cite> or Synchronization over the Special Euclidean Group <d-cite key="rosen2019se"></d-cite>.
 If all the variables are Special orthogonal $$ \text{SO}(n) $$ rotations, then the problem is also called rotation averaging <d-cite key="hartley2013rotation"></d-cite>.

-This article addresses with the backend optimization and motivates the problem formulation from first principles.
+This article addresses the backend optimization and motivates the problem formulation from first principles.

 ## Preliminaries